 IDS majors will express a “guiding directive,” choosing to explore a question (i.e., How do faith and ethics relate to bioengineering?), or a problem (i.e., Analyzing the common causes of poverty in urban America), or a theme (i.e., Philosophical and literary perspectives on the human condition).
+See the Sample Directives page for examples of what this could look like.

 Whatever the guiding directive for the program of study, IDS students pursue areas of academic interest that sustain focused course work and independent study.